-A market in 9th-century BaghdadThe Arab Empire was built up in the 7th and 8th centuries AD.
+A mosque built during the Abbasid eraThe Arab Empire was built up in the 7th and 8th centuries AD.
 Inspired by the Prophet Mohammed, the founder of the Islamic religion, the Arabs conquered vast territories.
 At its height, the empire stretched from Spain, through North Africa and across Asia as far as India.
 In the following centuries, the empire experienced a golden age, when Islamic mathematicians, astronomers, inventors and doctors made great breakthroughs.
 Aboard their ships, known as dhows, Arab merchants traded goods around the Mediterranean Sea and between Africa and Asia.

 Rise of the Arab Empire